Fundamentals

 Fixed Stars in Astrology: Ancient Celestial Influences in Your Chart

-Fixed stars are distant suns that appear motionless against the zodiac backdrop over a human lifetime.
-Despite their apparent stillness, they have been central to astrology since Babylonian times.
-When a fixed star closely conjoins a natal planet or angle, it imprints that point with a distinct character that operates alongside the planet's sign and house placement.
+Fixed stars are distant suns that appear nearly fixed relative to one another over a human lifetime, even though their apparent tropical longitudes drift slowly through precession.
+They have been part of astrological sky-reading since antiquity.
+When a fixed star closely contacts a natal planet or chart point, astrologers read it as a distinct symbolic voice alongside the planet's sign and house placement.

 Quick Facts